LeedsCodeDojo/Recursion/Recursion.md

 There is in fact an entire style of programming called 'Continuation Passing Style' (CPS) in which everything is written in this way, which was surely thought up by a sadist.

 This is important in relation to recursion because sometimes a recursive call cannot be made Tail Recursve using the normal mechanism, such as Multiple Recursive calls.
-In these cases, continuations can be used to make the functional Tail Recursive.
-But it can get rather complicated.
+In these cases, continuations can be used to make the function Tail Recursive.
+It can get rather complicated.

-This continuation-based Scheme function finds the maximum depth of a tree:
+This continuation-based Scheme function finds the maximum depth of a tree, which can't be optimised in the normal way as the function has to be called recursively on each branch of the tree:

     (define maxdepth*&co
       (lambda (l col)